Why I Like to Tell Stories

 I can, however, identify some of the reasons why I stayed in the church, first to become a committed communicant and later to become a priest.

 On the one hand, there were the priests I knew, first Father Cole, who was indeed a good and kind man, and then Father John Crisp, who was both good, kind, and great, and quite simply the finest parish priest I have ever known.
+There were also laypeople, especially Ray Thompson, head server at St Mark’s, always genial and kind, yet setting us high standards for the liturgy and for life.
+I joined the servers and had a wonderful time as a teenager.
 These men served the church, and through them the church taught me the catholic faith.